kiransrik/Selenium-Framework/README.md

 ### View Test Results:
 - Screenshots are saved in the `screenshots/` folder.
-- Videos are saved in the 'videos/' folder.
 - Test reports are available in the `reports/` folder.

 ## 3. API Testing Setup & Example